Ulrika Eriksson

 Ulrika Eriksson (born 12 July 1973, Stockholm) is a Swedish television presenter and model.
 Eriksson has worked for MTV Europe, TV3 and TV4 as a presenter for several shows like Silikon, Spårlöst, Äntligen trädgård, Rampfeber and the morning news show Nyhetsmorgon.
 She also presented the music award show Grammisgalan in 2006.
+She is in a relationship with artist Peter Svensson of The Cardigans and they have a son and a daughter.